OWASP/www-project-developer-guide/draft/08-verification/01-guides/03-asvs.md

 #### Why use it?

+The ASVS is used by many organizations as a basis for the verification of their web applications.
-The ASVS is well established, the earlier versions were written in 2008, and it has been continually supported since then.
+It is well established, the earlier versions were written in 2008, and it has been continually supported since then.
-The ASVS is used to generate security requirements, guide the verification process and also to identify gaps in the application security.

-The ASVS can also be used as a metric on how mature application security processes are;
-it is a yardstick with which to assess the degree of trust that can be placed in the web application.
-This helps provide a good security culture: the application developers and application owners can see how they are doing and be confident in the maturity of their processes in comparison with other teams and organizations.
+The ASVS is comprehensive, for example version 4.0.3 has a list of 286 verification requirements, and these verification requirements have been created and agreed to by a wide security community.
+Using the ASVS as a guide provides a firm basis for the verification process.

 #### How to use it

 The OWASP Spotlight series provides an overview of the ASVS and its uses:
 'Project 19 - [OWASP Application Security Verification standard (ASVS)][spotlight19]'.

-The appropriate ASVS level should be chosen from:
+The ASVS should be used as a guide for the verification process, with the appropriate level of verification chosen from:

 * Level 1: First steps, automated, or whole of portfolio view
 * Level 2: Most applications
 * Level 3: High value, high assurance, or high safety

-This is not a judgemental ranking, for example if an application needs only Level 1 protection then that is a valid choice.
+Use the ASVS as guidance rather than trying to implement every possible control.
-Tools such as [SecurityRAT][srat] can then help create a subset of the ASVS security requirements for consideration.
+Tools such as [SecurityRAT][srat] can help create a more manageable subset of the ASVS requirements.

-Application developer teams and application owners can then gain familiarity with the appropriate security requirements and incorporate them into the process and culture of the organization.
+The ASVS guidance will help developers build security controls that will satisfy the application security requirements.

 ----

-The OWASP Developer Guide is a community effort; if there is something that needs changing then [submit an issue][issue1003] or [edit on GitHub][edit1003].
+The OWASP Developer Guide is a community effort; if there is something that needs changing then [submit an issue][issue080103] or [edit on GitHub][edit080103].

 [asvs]: https://owasp.org/www-project-application-security-verification-standard/
 [asvsL123]: https://github.com/OWASP/ASVS/blob/v4.0.3/4.0/en/0x03-Using-ASVS.md#application-security-verification-levels